Jessica Inchude

 Jessica da Silva Inchude (born 25 March 1996) is a Bissau-Guinea-born Portuguese shot putter and discus thrower.

 At the 2016 African Championships she finished fourth in the shot put and ninth in the discus throw.
 At the 2017 Islamic Solidarity Games she won the gold medal in the discus and finished fourth in the shot put.

-She competed in the women's shot put event at the 2016 Summer Olympics, where she finished 36th with a distance of 15.15 metres.
+She competed in the women's shot put event at the 2016 Summer Olympics for Guinea-Bissau, where she finished 36th with a distance of 15.15 metres.
 She did not advance to the final.
 She also competed at the 2017 World Championships without reaching the final.

+She competed in the women's shot put event at the 2024 Summer Olympics, this time for Portugal, where she advanced to the final and finished 8th.